grammyjs/website/site/docs/README.md

 const bot = new Bot(""); // <-- put your bot token here (https://t.me/BotFather)

-// Reply to any message with “Hi there!”. bot.on("message", (ctx) => ctx.reply("Hi there!"));
+// Reply to any message with "Hi there!". bot.on("message", (ctx) => ctx.reply("Hi there!"));

 bot.start();